pkharyuk/rational_numbers_c/Readme.md

 ### Dockerfile

-Basic docker file for creating suitable image
+Basic docker file for creating suitable image.
+The size of the resulting image is approximately 440 MB.

 ### ```Scripts.sh```